DIY Crystal Maiamai from the Legend of Zelda

 - cutting tool or small knife

 You can find all these in a crafting store, and if you buy beads and crush them you won’t need the Swarovski crystals.
-You might also find interesting small jewels with the nail polish in the normal stores, just check it out!
+You might also find interesting small jewels with in the nail polish section in the normal stores, just check it out!

 First you’ll need to mix the polymer clay until you have the same colours as Maqaroon shows in the video.
 Ploymer clay doesn’t dry as fast as her Modena clay, so you won’t need to wrap it in clingfilm.
 Break off a piece of the light blue clay and the light purple one and roll them into strips.
 Twist them together to create a marble colour.
 Then take a piece of lilac clay and attach it to one end, to form a sort of hat.
 Roll them again to marble the colours.